 Here’s a list of IT companies in Arizona that we found online that have been acquired and their headquarters location that have been delocalized from Arizona.

-- NEW: Utah-based Executech acquired Flagstaff-based Flagstaff Information Technology & Communications, LLC (Flagstaff IT) in March 2022.
+- Utah-based Executech acquired Flagstaff-based Flagstaff Information Technology & Communications, LLC (Flagstaff IT) in March 2022.
 Winning state: Utah.
 (Reference)

 - Florida-based iCoreConnect acquired Scottsdale-based Spectrum Technology Solutions in 2021.
 Winning state: Florida.
 (Reference)